 Customers now have access to limitless information at their fingertips.
 Quick responses, well-tailored questions and availability of agent to guide the customer at the click of a button reduces customer frustration and increases conversions.
-Engaging customers today has become very important in assuring customer satisfaction.
+Engaging customers today has become very important for contact centers to assure customer satisfaction.

 In the study of Neuro Linguistic Programming, it was discovered that people while communicating tend to prefer one primary line of communication over another.
 For some it was Auditory (spoken word), for some Kinesthetic (emotional ques), for most however it was Visual.
 In other words, visually engaging techniques have been proven to be more successful than rest.
 Picking up on this notion, it can be stated that the future of customer support also relies on visual engagement.

 Video based explanation has been time tested as the simplest but by far the most impactful way for providing level 1 customer service.
 From product demos to issue resolution, video-based content is far helpful than the regular FAQ content.
-Also, visual engagement lets the user connect with her concern more easily.
-Also, with proper subtitle, the same video can be used for different geography without any language constraints.
+Also, visual engagement lets the user connect with their concern more easily.
+With proper subtitles, the same video can be used by contact centers for different geographies without any language constraints.

 Access is no longer a hurdle since high-end camera pictures amongst other features are available on almost all smartphones today.
 This can largely be owed to the big leaps we have taken in technology over the last few years in such a short span of time.
 It is becoming increasingly cheaper to use by anyone with reduced costs and better technology.
 Same is true for internet accessibility and abundant bandwidth.
 Customers can hence even show in realtime the issues they are facing and can seek help from you.

 This also helps the organisation to cater more towards the needs of each customer, individually.
-This helps in personalising the entire experience for the customer while at the same time providing relief almost immediately.
+This helps the contact centers in personalising the entire experience for the customer while at the same time providing relief almost immediately.
 Everyday companies are investing in newer methods of engaging the customer and providing a customised grievance addressal service.
-Agents will be able to involve the customers more actively in the process by sharing links in realtime as well as guiding them along the process on every step.
+Agents will be able to involve the customers more actively in the process by sharing links in realtime as well as .guiding them along the process on every step.

-It has also been observed that, sometimes, more than pro-active customer service, clients often need only a little clarification or support through what might be a tedious process of filling out a patient history form at a hospital remotely etc. Having a trained professional on-board in realtime and being able to communicate with them face-to-face will actually ease out the entire process and perhaps even make it faster so that the efficiency increases.
-As the age-old adage says time is money, similarly time invested here can be channeled into other areas to make the organisation as a whole more competitive.
+It has also been observed that, sometimes, more than pro-active customer service, clients often need only a little clarification or support through what might be a tedious process of filling out a patient history form at a hospital remotely etc. Having a trained contact center professional on-board in realtime and communicating with them face-to-face will actually ease out the entire process and perhaps even make it more efficient.
+As the age-old adage says, time is money, similarly time invested here can be channeled into other areas to make the organisation as a whole more competitive.